 SLURM Commands to see current priorities

-To see the list of jobs currently in the queue by partition, visit our cluster status web page.
+To see the list of jobs currently in queue by partition, visit our cluster status web page.
 Click on the “Start Time” column header to sort the table by start time.
 For running jobs, this is the actual time that the jobs started.
-Following that are the Pending jobs in the predicted order they may start.
-You can also click on the “Submit Time” column header to see which jobs have been waiting the longest.
+Following that are the Pending jobs in the predicted order they will start.

 From a command line, Slurm’s ‘

 squeue‘ command lists the jobs that are queued.
 It includes running jobs as well as those waiting to be started, aka dispatched.
 By changing the format of the commands output, one can get a lot of information about several things, such as:

 - Start time – actual or predicted

 - Calculated dispatch real-time priority of the job